-The Receiver has also, as necessary, tended to various pending litigation matters in this case including pleadings filed by Williams and providing regular updates to the Court.
-This included the Receiver's filing of a Limited Response to Defendant Williams' Second Motion to Modify Asset Freeze Order seeking to unfreeze nearly \$250,000 of frozen funds to fund Williams' defense costs (Doc.
-135).
+The Receiver has also, as necessary, tended to various pending litigation matters in this case.
 The Receiver also continues to make monthly transfers to Williams to pay Court-ordered monthly living expenses (Doc.
 95).
 Pursuant to the Order Appointing Receiver, the Receiver has also updated the Court and interested parties of his continuing progress in this case through the preparation of the First Report (Doc.
 60), the Liquidation Plan (Doc.
-92), and the Second Report (Doc.
-111).
+92), the Second Report (Doc.
+111), and the Third Report (Doc.
+150).
 These documents and all other case filings are available on the Receiver's information website established at www.kineticreceivership.com.

-F. Ongoing Efforts to Obtain Documentation And Information From Parties And Non-Parties
+F. Ongoing Efforts to Obtain Documentation And Information From Parties And Non-Parties the Receiver served one non-party with a subpoena and continued efforts to obtain documents from other third parties.

 In addition to the computers and various documents located at the Sarasota Office, the Receiver and his professionals have continued to seek the production of relevant documentation and information from other parties.
-During the period covered by this report, the Receiver served one non-party with a copy of the Order Appointing Receiver and issued 17 subpoenas.
+During the period covered by this report,